avi-l/ht-task/README.md

 # Sample House Valuation Webapp
-A live version might be running here, check it out: https://housetable-task.onrender.com
+A live version might be running here, but likely the backend db is sleeping from non-use, as this is just a demo. check it out: https://housetable-task.onrender.com

 [![Video Title](https://img.youtube.com/vi/4ijx5KaSOXI/0.jpg)](https://www.youtube.com/watch?v=4ijx5KaSOXI)